haven1433/HexManiacAdvance/src/HexManiac.Core/Models/Code/scriptReference.md

 *  `y` is a number.

-*  `behavior` is a number.
+*  `behavior` is from FacingOptions

 *  `facing` is a number.

 Example:
 ```
 # From BPEE0, 23BDCE:
-createsprite 5 10 12 3 3 3
+createsprite 5 10 12 3 WanderUpAndDown 3
 ```
 Notes:
 ```